sabriyasar/clipping-marketplace/README.md

 http://localhost:3000
 ```

-The application uses signed cookie authentication with a development-only user switcher instead of a production authentication provider.
+The application uses signed-cookie authentication with a development-only user switcher instead of a production authentication provider, as requested.

 ## Development Commands